MaybeSomeone-arc18/rendering-demo-simwork/README.md

 If the app had 10x more users, using SSR everywhere would be costly.
-Most pages should use static or hybrid rendering, reserving SSR only for pages that truly need real-time data!
+Most pages should use static or hybrid rendering, reserving SSR only for pages that truly need real-time data.